-Most swords and bladed weapons suffer from the problem of breakage, and it takes regular maintenance to keep it in a good condition, either sharpening it or outright reforging it, not only it is time consuming, no matter how regular you repair them, your blades will inevitably break.
+Most swords and bladed weapons suffer from the problem of breakage, and it takes regular maintenance to keep it in a good condition, either sharpening it or outright reforging it.
+Not only it is time-consuming: no matter how regularly you repair them, your blades will inevitably break.
 So why bother keeping the same blade?

 Some weapons with detachable blades take one step further by launching the blade towards an enemy.
 As not many people would expect a sword to shoot its blade, it serves as a great tool for a surprise attack, a bayonet, or a weapon for killing someone afar stealthily.

 Compare Bifurcated Weapon, a weapon built by attaching with multiple weapons, in which they are naturally detachable for another reason.
 See also Detachment Combat, Feather Flechettes and Spike Shooter.